resolve109/study-aws-sa/aws-study-guide.md

   - Restore from snapshot when needed for the next test cycle
   - Significantly reduces costs for databases that are only needed periodically (e.g., monthly testing)
   - More cost-efficient than keeping the instance running continuously or modifying instance types repeatedly
+- **Snapshot and Restore for Disaster Recovery**:
+  - For disaster recovery with RPO and RTO of 24 hours, copying automatic snapshots to another region every 24 hours is the most cost-effective solution
+  - This approach is more cost-effective than cross-region read replicas which involve continuous replication
+  - More straightforward than using AWS DMS to create cross-region replication
+  - Simpler than manually setting up cross-region replication of native backups to an S3 bucket
+  - Provides a managed solution that aligns perfectly with 24-hour RPO/RTO requirements without paying for continuous replication
+  - For SQL Server Enterprise Edition databases, this is particularly cost-effective compared to maintaining continuous read replicas
 - **Amazon RDS Multi-AZ DB Cluster Deployment**:
   - Deploys a primary DB instance with synchronous standby instances in different Availability Zones
   - Provides both high availability and increased capacity for read workloads in a single solution